 Welcome to Madison County EMA/CSEPP

-Madison County Emergency Management Agency (EMA) and Chemical Stockpile Emergency Preparedness Program (CSEPP) work together to support preparedness, response and recovery from community disasters in Madison County.
+Madison County Emergency Management Agency (EMA) and Chemical Stockpile Emergency Preparedness Program (CSEPP) support disaster preparedness, response and recovery from disasters in Madison County.

 Until program completion, the funding provided by CSEPP gives Madison County tools and resources to respond to a chemical emergency.
 These resources also prepare our citizens for other hazards, such as as severe weather emergencies.